Do you want your interviewer to be this proud of your accomplishments?

 Why Do Interviewers Ask This Question?

-Interviewers are trying to learn some important things about you when they ask this question:
+Interviewers are trying to learn some important things about you when they ask the "What Are You Most Proud Of" question:

 Your definition of success and if it aligns with their company culture